-With the glow of the red giant lit ball, we enter through security to the market area.
+With the glow of the red giant lit ball, we go enter through security and into the market area.

 There is a giant futuristic shopping mall adjacent, so we headed in there to gather some last minute Christmas gifts.
 Strange as it sounds, Explorason and I also love homewares stores, and we enjoyed a good hour gasping over the items in Habitat before returning to the hotel.

-The next day we decided to go in via the train to the city centre.
+The next day we decided to go in via the train to the city center.

 Then, of course, it was back to the Christmas Market for us once more.
 Musicians play, and a lady from the evening before welcomed me like an old friend.
 We have found the French hospitality has been amazing since we have been in Paris.
 I speak very little French, but it has not been a problem at all – we just try with the few words we know.

 It is time to return to the hotel as the cold evening air sets in, and a perfect time to sit and relax in the bar area – this seems to be where the action is.